 That’s way more than any Theragun can offer – Theragun Pro will run for 2-3 hours.

-That said, we did notice that the battery drains faster when more pressure is applied and the speed cranked up a notch higher.
+That said, we did notice that the battery drains very fast when more pressure is applied and the speed cranked up a notch higher.

 We couldn’t find any warranty information on this device.
 We have seen this kind of thing with most devices that are manufactured in China and sold on Amazon.